MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter20.md

 ### Keeping it in the background

-Methods in libraries that make calls to multiple asynchronous methods &#x2014; such as the `WriteFileAsync` and `ReadFileASync` methods in the Windows Runtime [`FileHelper`](https://github.com/xamarin/xamarin-forms-book-samples/blob/master/Libraries/Xamarin.FormsBook.Platform/Xamarin.FormsBook.Platform.WinRT/FileHelper.cs) class &#x2014; can be made somewhat more efficient by using the [`ConfigureAwait`](https://developer.xamarin.com/api/member/System.Threading.Tasks.Task%3CTResult%3E.ConfigureAwait/p/System.Boolean/) method to avoid switching back to the user-interface thread.
+Methods in libraries that make calls to multiple asynchronous methods &mdash; such as the `WriteFileAsync` and `ReadFileASync` methods in the Windows Runtime [`FileHelper`](https://github.com/xamarin/xamarin-forms-book-samples/blob/master/Libraries/Xamarin.FormsBook.Platform/Xamarin.FormsBook.Platform.WinRT/FileHelper.cs) class &mdash; can be made somewhat more efficient by using the [`ConfigureAwait`](https://developer.xamarin.com/api/member/System.Threading.Tasks.Task%3CTResult%3E.ConfigureAwait/p/System.Boolean/) method to avoid switching back to the user-interface thread.

 ### Don't block the UI thread!